drcika/apc-extension/README.md

     }
 ```

-**Note:** Multiple declarations of `apc.electron` will result in only the last declaration being applied, while the previous declarations are ignored.
+> **Note** Multiple declarations of `apc.electron` will result in only the last declaration being applied, while the previous declarations are ignored.

 ### `font.family`

 Change the default font family for (any part of) vscode

-> **The desired font must be installed on your computer**

 By default, Provided by vscode
 ```jsonc